Guide

 - × Blocking AI crawlers.
 If your robots.txt blocks GPTBot, ClaudeBot, PerplexityBot, or Google-Extended, those engines literally cannot find your content.
 Check your robots.txt configuration.

 - × Stale content.
-Content updated within 30 days gets 3.2x more AI citations.
+Amsive's 2026 analysis found that 50% of AI citations come from content less than 13 weeks old, and AirOps measured a greater-than-3x citation penalty for content older than 3 months.
 A product page last updated in 2024 sends a strong negative signal to AI engines with real-time access.

 - × No structured data.
 Without schema markup, AI engines have to guess what your product is, what it costs, and what it does.
 They'll recommend competitors with clearer signals instead.